Ceudan/Predicting-Student-Question-Performance/README.md

 ![Table of test accuracies for all submodels, main model, baseline and best model coursewide](images/results.PNG)

+### Contest Results
+Using an old model, our team achieved a rank of 18th acorss all participating teams coursewide (over 300 students).
+Due to time constraints we were unable to our desired upgrades.
+After the contest was over we updated our model to its current version, and achieved an accuracy = 0.71275.
+This would have hypothetically corresponded to a rank of 5th place coursewide.

 ## Improvements
 ### K-Nearest Neighbors
 Currently KNN performs a binary threshold on weights for each neighbor.
 I would explore libraries with adjustable weights that are negatively correlated to distance.
 A good example is performing a softmax on the negative distances, where β is an adjustable parameter.
 With large numbers of points, weights approximate the following plot.